codota/jupyter-tabnine/README.md

 jupyter serverextension enable --py jupyter_tabnine --user
 ```

-If you want to install and congiure in a customized way, you can refer to following:
+If you want to install and configure in a customized way, you can refer to following:

 The extension consists of a pypi package that includes a javascript
 notebook extension, along with a python jupyter server extension.
 Since Jupyter 4.2, pypi is the recommended way to distribute nbextensions.
 The extension can be installed: